 Screening tests look for a certain disease or condition before any symptoms appear.
 Experts recommend routine colon cancer testing for everyone age 50 and older who has a normal risk for colon cancer.
 Your doctor may recommend earlier or more frequent testing if you have a higher risk for colon cancer.
 Talk to your doctor about when you should be tested.

 The following guidelines are for people who do not have an increased risk for colorectal cancer.

 Recommendations from the U.S. Preventive Services Task Force

-- People ages 50 to 75 should have a fecal occult blood test
+- People ages 50 to 75 should have a stool test (FIT or FOBT), sigmoidoscopy, or colonoscopy.

 Recommendations from other groups

-who have a normal risk for colon cancer.
-Your doctor may recommend earlier or more frequent testing if you have a higher risk for colon cancer.
+- The American Cancer Society (ACS), the American Gastroenterological Association (AGA), and the American College of Gastroenterologists (ACG) recommend routine testing for people age 50 and older who have an average risk for colon cancer.
+Your doctor may advise being tested sooner or more often if you have a higher risk for colon cancer.
 Talk to your doctor about when you should be tested.

 For more information, see:

 Here are other things you can do to help prevent colorectal cancer:

 - Watch your weight.
 Being very overweight may increase your risk.
 And carrying extra fat around the waist seems to be more of a risk than carrying extra fat in the hips or thighs.